 Today, 90% of companies see cloud technology as essential for digital transformation and market competitiveness — and most will adopt a multi-cloud strategy, with assets and applications spread across platforms.
 Gartner predicts that global public cloud services spending will reach $679 billion in 2024, and by 2028, the cloud will become a business necessity.

 While these figures demonstrate the projected massive growth of the cloud market, cloud adoption will widen organizations’ attack surface and make them more vulnerable to cyber threats.
+Multiple clouds simply expand that threat and make it more difficult to secure.
 That could be the reason that by 2028, the global cloud security market is projected to reach $62.9 billion.
 But what is multi-cloud security?

 In this article, we will discuss multi-cloud computing and explore its benefits, as well as the challenges related to securing multi-cloud architecture.